Holy orders in the Catholic Church: Holy orders

 Holy orders is one of three Catholic sacraments that Catholics believe to make an indelible mark called a sacramental character on the recipient's soul (the other two are baptism and confirmation).
 This sacrament can only be conferred on baptized men.
-If a woman attempts to receive the sacrament of Holy Orders, both she and any persons who attempt to ordain her are excommunicated latae sententiae.
+If a woman attempts to receive the sacrament of holy orders, both she and any persons who attempt to ordain her are excommunicated latae sententiae.

-Such titles as cardinal, monsignor, archbishop, etc., are not sacramental orders.
-These are simply offices; to receive one of those titles is not an instance of the sacrament of holy orders.
+Such titles as cardinal, monsignor, archbishop, etc., are not sacramental orders, but simply offices; receiving one of those titles is not an instance of the sacrament of holy orders.